pmpergon/ReproducibleResearch/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-15-2.png)
- fills in those days with missing data with similarly distributed frequency values as those observed for other days, suggesting that the random value imputation method recreates the frequency distribution observed in the original data fearly well.
+We can noticed that the random sellection values method (RSVM) fills in those days with missing data with similarly distributed frequency distributions as those observed for other days, suggesting that the RSV imputation method recreates the frequency distribution observed in the original data fearly well.
-The use of the mean value imputation does alter the distribution patterns for those days with missing values:
+The use of the mean value imputation, on the other hand, does alter the distribution patterns for those days with missing values but not the overall means:

 ```r
 histogram(~log10(steps)|date, data=activity2,layout=c(7,9), main="Mean Imputed Dataset", par.strip.text=list(cex=.75))